Today I thought I would blog together two new hair products I have started using: Wen Cleansing Conditioner and the Tangle Teezer brush.

-With a slightly curved bristle surface (including two lengths of alternating tiny bristles) the Tangle Teezer flows easily over the surface of my head, and works on both dry and wet hair.
+With a slightly convex bristle surface (including two lengths of alternating tiny, plastic bristles) the Tangle Teezer flows easily over the surface of my head, and works on both dry and wet hair.
 It also has a curved top with smooth indentations to make it easier to grip.
-Online, I’ve seen options for similar brushes in a variety of color options: Salon Elite pink, powder blue with pink bristles, all black, orange with yellow bristles and purple with pink bristles – to name a few.
+Online, I’ve seen options for similar brushes in a variety of color options: Salon Elite pink, powder blue with pink bristles, all black, orange with yellow bristles and purple with pink bristles——to name a few.
 There are also models with longer curved handles, which I may want to eventually try.
 In my experience, this brush does indeed work very well.
 I usually use it on wet hair after shampooing, with some leave-in conditioner sprayed in first.

-I saw that someone had asked the question online – Would this work on dog’s hair?
-Which I thought was funny, but the answer was yes.
-I’ve seen other notes that it also works well on kids hair (for those pesky tangles) and synthetic hair, fyi.
+I saw that someone had asked the question online——Would this work on dog’s hair?
+Which I thought was funny, but the answer was, ‘Yes’.
+I’ve seen other comments that say it also works well on kids hair (for those pesky tangles) as well as synthetic hair.

-Wen offers a variety of hair products and at least 6 varieties of their Cleansing Conditioners: pomegranate, cucumber aloe, lavender, sweet almond mint, tea tree and fig. Each of these targets a particular hair need, but all of them are ok for all hair types.
+Wen offers a variety of hair products and at least 6 varieties of their Cleansing Conditioners: Pomegranate, Cucumber Aloe, Lavender, Sweet Almond Mint, Tea Tree and Fig. Each of these targets a particular hair need, even though all of them are ok for all hair types.

 After using these products for a couple months I really noticed a positive difference in the health of my hair.
 I notice that I am getting fewer split and frayed ends.
 Having ‘tried it all’ with shampoos and hair care products I can say Wen is definitely worth its cost.
 If you have hard to manage hair or longer hair, I would recommend these products!